 Research Methodology

-A comprehensive 3D analysis of the Gjerdrum quick clay landslide necessitates the integration of three key components (as shown in Figure 4):
+The 3D simulation of the Gjerdrum quick clay landslide presented in this paper is based on three key components as shown in Figure 4:

-- 3D terrain and soil layers reconstruction,
+- A digital 3D model defining the terrain, depth to bedrock and soil layering

-- Assignment of 3D soil properties for material points,
+- A constitutive model with soil parameters for all soil layers.

-- Large Deformation modelling with the Material Point Method.
+- A numerical large deformation model using the Material Point Method.

-To facilitate this 3D analysis, we rely on several key hypotheses.
-These encompass the selection of constitutive soil models, soil layer properties, model initialization, the triggering process, and certain simplification assumptions.
-The following sections provide a comprehensive and detailed exploration of these hypotheses.
+The simulation involves model initialization, the triggering process, the liquefaction and some simplifying assumptions.
+The following sections present more details of the key components and the assumptions made.